dgerabagi/data-curation-environment/prompt.md

 </file>

 <file path="src/backend/services/prompt.service.ts">
-// Updated on: C173 (Rename handler to handlePromptCostBreakdownRequest) import * as vscode from 'vscode';
+// Updated on: C179 (Add guard for empty selection in getFlattenedContent) import * as vscode from 'vscode';
 import * as path from 'path';
 import { promises as fs } from 'fs';